Flops and Clusters in the Homological Minimal Model Program: Mutation, Flops and Twists

 Throughout this subsection we keep the crepant setup of \ref{crepant setup}, and as in the previous subsection assume further that $d=3$ and $X$ is $\mathds{Q}$-factorial.
 The $R$ admitting such a setup are of course well-known to be precisely the cDV singularities \cite{Pagoda}.

-\begin{defin} With $R$ as above, \begin{enumerate} \item We define the \emph{full mutation graph} of the MM generators to have as vertices the (isomorphism classes of the) basic MM generators, where each vertex $N$ has an edge to $\upnu_IN$ provided that $\dim_{\mathbb{C}}\Lambda_I<\infty$, for $I$ running through all possible summands $N_I$ of $N$ that are not generators.
-The \emph{simple mutation graph} is defined in a similar way, but we only allow mutation at indecomposable summands. \item We define the \emph{full flops graph} of the minimal models of $\Spec R$ to have as vertices the minimal models of $\Spec R$ (up to isomorphisms compatible with the contractions), and we connect two vertices if the corresponding minimal models are connected by a flop at some curve.
+\begin{defin} With $R$ as above, \begin{enumerate} \item We define the \emph{full mutation graph} of the MM generators to have as vertices the basic MM generators (up to isomorphism of $R$-modules), where each vertex $N$ has an edge to $\upnu_IN$ provided that $\dim_{\mathbb{C}}\Lambda_I<\infty$, for $I$ running through all possible summands $N_I$ of $N$ that are not generators.
+The \emph{simple mutation graph} is defined in a similar way, but we only allow mutation at indecomposable summands. \item We define the \emph{full flops graph} of the minimal models of $\Spec R$ to have as vertices the minimal models of $\Spec R$ (up to isomorphism of $R$-schemes), and we connect two vertices if the corresponding minimal models are connected by a flop at some curve.
 The \emph{simple flops graph} is defined in a similar way, but we only connect two vertices if the corresponding minimal models differ by a flop at an irreducible curve. \end{enumerate} \end{defin}